 The Dark Energy Spectroscopic Instrument (DESI) survey will make the largest, most-detailed 3D map of the Universe ever created and help scientists better understand dark energy.
 Every night for 5 years, DESI will take images of the night sky that will be used to construct a 3D map spanning the nearby universe to 11 billion light years.

 But in order for that map to be made, images from the telescope must be processed by the Cori supercomputer.
-Laura Stephey, a postdoctoral fellow at Lawrence Berkeley National Lab (LBNL) is optimizing data processing for the DESI experiment so that results can be returned to researchers overnight in order to plan their next night of observation.
+Laurie Stephey, a postdoctoral fellow at Lawrence Berkeley National Lab (LBNL) is optimizing data processing for the DESI experiment so that results can be returned to researchers overnight in order to plan their next night of observation.

 Developing fusion as a renewable energy source